lucascamacho/tibia_damage/README.md

 The model is very simplistic and there is a lot of other factors affecting the damage that a player can do with a certain vocation like ability of the player in never loose a attack turn or never miss an arrow turn, healing moments, KS, random factors in a hunt, etc, etc.
-Nevertheless, it is a starting point to understand and answer the question about the vocations balance which is fundamental to understand because influences XP/hr, money, TC's and the social relations within Tibia.
+Nevertheless, it is a starting point to understand and answer the question about the vocations balance which is fundamental to understand because influences XP/hr, money, TC's and the social relations within Tibia related to which vocation you choose to your guild or in a guild war context.

 Finally, this does not completely answer our question but maybe we can start to talk about it in a more objective way.